- Ph.D in Environmental Sciences - Université du Québec à Montréal (UQAM), 2013 - present

 Alt Urgell, Catalonia

 I aim at investigating alternative measures in a highly humanized Mediterranean landscape prone to fire by studying the spatial interactions between natural- and human- induced disturbances under future climatic and socio-economic conditions.
 I will evaluate the effects on fire regime and forest structure when combining fire suppression strategies and fuel management under different climatic scenarios.
-I will couple two spatially explicit landscape dynamic model to investigate the interacting processes modulating Mediterranean regions: the MEDFIRE, a fire-succession model, and the MEDLUC, a land-use model.
-For more information visit the MED-LDM project .
+I will couple two spatially explicit landscape dynamic model to investigate the interacting processes modulating Mediterranean regions: the MEDFIRE, a fire-succession model, and the MEDLUC, a land-use land-cover change model.

 Forêt Montmorency, Québec

-Northern ecosystems show an elevate degree of landscape diversity, regional environmental adaptability, and natural disturbance resilience (mainly wildfires and insect outbreaks).
-But harvesting activities, fire suppression legacies, and climate warming may alter regeneration potential, growing conditions, and disturbance regimes.
-Even though in eastern boreal Canada fire predictions lead future burn rates to get closer to the upper boundaries of the natural range of variability, a rise in fire activity will drive current harvesting practices to be increasingly competing with fire.
-The certainty that climate change will impact directly and indirectly on insects survival and dispersal capacities, constraints boreal forest managers to evaluate alternative strategies in terms of resistance to insect attacks.
-All these new complex feedback interactions between climate, vegetation dynamics, wildfires, and insects will cause unknown variations on long-term carbon carrying capacity of boreal forests.
+NNorthern ecosystems show an elevate degree of landscape diversity, regional environmental adaptability, and natural disturbance resilience (mainly wildfires and insect outbreaks).
+But timber harvesting activities, forest homogenization, farming legacies, and climate warming may alter regeneration potential, growing conditions, and disturbance regimes.
+In eastern temperate Canada a shift in fire activity, insect outbreaks timing or drought intensity will drive current harvesting practices to be increasingly competing with natural disturbances impacts.
+The certainty that climate change will directly and indirectly modify insects survival and dispersal capacities, fire susceptibility and drought exposure, constraints forest managers to evaluate alternative strategies in terms of resistance and resilience to perturbations.
+All these new complex feedback interactions between climate, vegetation dynamics, wildfires, insects, and drought will cause unknown variations on ecosystem functioning.

 - Aquilué N., De Cáceres M., Fortin, M.-J., Fall, A., Brotons L. (2017).
 A spatial allocation procedure to model land-use/land-cover changes: accounting for occurrence and spread processes.
 Ecological Modelling 344:73-86.
 (Ecological Modelling )